 The Gravesend Butcher they called a Dentist.

-I used to have a very good set of teeth, until the dentist at Gravesend Sea School got hold of me and drilled so many holes in my teeth that he damaged them for the rest of my life.
+I used to have a very good set of teeth, until 1971 when the dentist at the Gravesend Sea School got hold of me and drilled so many holes in my teeth that he damaged them for the rest of my life.

-Within a year I was in agony at sea, sailing on the MV Westminster Bridge, from Sierra Leone in West Africa all the way to Japan. where I was finally able to go to a dentist, only to discover that it was his day off!
+Within a year I was in agony at sea, with the most horrendous toothache on the MV Westminster Bridge, an iron ore carrier, sailing from Sierra Leone in West Africa all the way to Japan, where I was finally able to go to a dentist, only to discover that it was his day off!

-The ship sailed the next day, two more weeks of agony to Port Headland in Australia, where a dentist removed the wrong tooth, By the time I realised this we were at sea heading back to Europe, which meant two more months biting on cloves until I reached the UK, where I had another tooth pulled, with an abscess!
+The ship sailed the next day, which meant two more weeks of agony to Port Headland, a small mining town in Western Australia, where a dentist removed the wrong tooth.
+By the time I realised this we were at sea, sailing back to Europe.
+Two more months biting on cloves until I finally got back to the UK, where I had another tooth pulled, with an abscess!

-I am a member of a facebook group of ex and current British Merchant Seamen and originally wrote this for them as I reckoned that I was not the only one to go through such experiences at the sea school or at sea.
+I am a member of a facebook group of former and current British Merchant Seamen and originally wrote this for them as I reckoned that I was not the only one to go through such experiences at the sea school or at sea.
 I was right.
-Here are a few of the comments they made: Some of hem are quite funny, even with the pain.
+Here are a few of their comments.
+Some of them are quite funny, even though they reflect a lot of pain filled nightmares:

 Chris Harris I heard from one of my old colleagues that the Dentist at Gravesend was prosecuted for defrauding the NHS!
 It would not surprise me as i was checked by my own Dentist before going there but miraculously when checked at Gravesend I needed a number of fillings!